Oscar-Gil-Data/OscarG-DataSci/README.md

 ### Hi, I'm Oscar Gil 👋
-### 🌱 Learning Data Science, Machine Learning, R, Python, dbt, BigQuery, AWS
+### 🌱 Data Scientist, SQL, Python, Machine Learning, R, GCP, BigQuery, dbt, AWS
-### 💬 Ask me about using SQL, SSRS, SSIS or Excel for manipulating and automating data
+### 💬 Ask me about using SQL, Python, SSRS, SSIS or Excel for manipulating and automating data
 ### 👯 I’m looking to collaborate on data science projects, excited about learning how data is used in different industries
 ### 📫 How to reach me: https://oscargildata.com/contact/